Opinion | Candidates aren’t the only things on the ballot. Here are some issues worth paying attention to.

 These measures range across the spectrum.

-Some, such as questions in Alaska and Massachusetts, seek to tamp down negative politics by putting in a “ranked choice” system where voters list their candidate preferences in order rather than choosing one.
+Some, such as questions in Alaska and Massachusetts, seek to tamp down negative politics by putting in a “ranked choice” system in which voters list their candidate preferences in order rather than choosing one.
 It is an increasingly popular idea that advocates say would force people running for office to focus more on building coalitions and less on destroying each other.

 Other initiatives, such as those in Missouri and Virginia, ask whether their citizens want to join more than a dozen states that have established redistricting commissions to cut down on gerrymandering.